naveen3011/Attendance-Management-System/README.md

 ## Part 2:Take Images

 when users register for new students it will take 100 images of that student and save these images to one folder which will be created at the time of first registration.
-I use OpenCV to take images and detection.
+I used OpenCV to take images and detection.

 OpenCV is a library of programming functions mainly aimed at real-time computer vision.
 I used a cascade classifier of OpenCV for face detection.
 To use this cascade classifier we need the haarcascade_frontalface_default.xml file which includes all the haar cascade features of a face.